 www.e-laws.gov.on.ca All the laws for the Province of Ontario

 - www.attorneygeneral.jus.gov.on.ca.
 This is the website for the Ministry of the Attorney General.
 It includes bulletins and background about power of attorney, guardianship, the Public Guardian and Trustee and related matters.
-It also includes copies of the various forms needed to file an application to replace this office, power-of-attorney kits and the like.
+It also includes copies of the various forms needed to file an application to replace this office.